LucCADORET/crypto-data-fetcher/README.md

 Usage:
 crypto-data-fetcher.py [flags]
   -h, --help                show usage and exit
-  -f, --filepath string     file path in which to store the fetched data, or on which to complete existing data (default ./data/[pair].h5)
+  -f, --filepath string     file path in which to store the fetched data, or on which to complete existing data (default ./store.h5)
   -e, --exchange string     exchange **symbol** on which to fetch the data (exchange listing https://api.cryptowat.ch/exchanges)
   -s, --symbol string       pair symbol for which to fetch the data (find pair listing for every exchange here https://cryptowat.ch/exchanges).
 Ex: btceur or etheur or zecbtc etc.
   -p, --period string       time period of the data, must be one of: "1m", "3m", "5m", "15m", "30m", "1h", "2h", "4h", 6h", "12h", "1d", "3d", "1w" (default 1m)
 ```

-Usage example: fetch 1-minute data from BTCEUR from kraken
+Usage example: fetch 1-minute BTCEUR data from kraken
 ```
-./crypto-data-fetcher.py -f data/store.h5 -e kraken -s btceur -p 1m
+./crypto-data-fetcher.py -f store.h5 -e kraken -s btceur -p 1m
 ```

 ## Storage of the data